apache/airflow/docs/apache-airflow-providers-amazon/auth-manager/setup/identity-center.rst

 In order to use the AWS auth manager, you first need to configure `AWS IAM Identity Center <https://aws.amazon.com/iam/identity-center/>`_.
 AWS IAM Identity Center is used by the AWS auth manager for authentication purposes (login and logout).
-The Airflow environment administrator then uses Identity Center to manage users and groups.
+Following configuration, the Airflow environment administrator can manage users and groups with Identity Center service.

 Create resources
 ================

 The AWS auth manager needs two resources in AWS IAM Identity Center: an instance and an application.
-You can create them either through the vended CLI command or manually.
+You can create them either through the provided CLI command or manually.

 Create resources with CLI
 -------------------------